The Office of

 - The property must be

-an eligible one-family dwelling located in the City of Buffalo that is in generally good condition with no major housing code violations or lead based paint hazards that must be
+an eligible one-family dwelling located in the City of Buffalo that is in generally good condition with no major housing code violations or lead based paint hazards and must be

 verified as seller occupied.